Last updated 2026-06-12 · All comparison pages

 Why teams pick Critique

-- You want to route different PRs through different lead models (e.g. GPT-5.4 for architecture PRs, Kimi K2.6 for cheap high-throughput).
+- You want to route different PRs through different lead models (e.g. GPT-5.4 or GPT-5.5 for architecture PRs, Kimi K2.6 for cheap high-throughput).

 - Your team is cost-sensitive but PR volume is bursty — credits flex; seats do not.